DeepSOIC/SplineTravel/Readme.md

 ## Installing
 There is a pre-built executable right in the repository.
 It is more-or-less stand-alone (provided you have VB6 runtime libraries, which are included in most versions of Windows).
 There is no installer, so far.

+* Download SplineTravel.exe from the repository
+* in the directory you downloaded SplineTravel.exe, create a directory named "presets".
+This directory will be used by SplineTravel to store preset files.
+If the directory doesn't exist, SplineTravel will fail to do anything at all (you'll get 'Path not found' errors; to be fixed..).

 ## Building or running from source code
 SplineTravel is written in Visual Basic 6.
 To use the source code, all that is needed is a working installation of VB6 IDE.
 SplineTravel has no dependencies on external libraries other than VB6 runtime.